 28.1:1.
 This dimension assesses the extent to which information is presented in in-year reports and in a form that is easily comparable to the original budget (i.e., with the same coverage, basis of accounting, and presentation).
-The division of responsibility between the MoF and line ministries in the preparation of the reports will depend on the type of accounting and payment system in operation (centralized, deconcentrated or devolved).
+The division of responsibility between the MoF and line ministries in the preparation of the reports will depend on the type of accounting and payment system in operation (centralized, deconcentrated, or devolved).
 In each case the role of the MoF will vary between:

-- Centralized capture and processing of budgetary unit transactions along with production and distribution of various types of budgetary unit specific and aggregated/consolidated reports; - Production and dissemination of budgetary unit specific and aggregated/consolidated reports based on budgetary unit capture and processing of transactions; - Consolidation/aggregation of reports provided by budgetary units (and where applicable, from deconcentrated units) from their accounting records. - 28.1:2.
+- Centralized capture and processing of budgetary unit transactions along with production and distribution of various types of budgetary unit specific and aggregated/ consolidated reports; - Production and dissemination of budgetary unit specific and aggregated/consolidated reports based on budgetary unit capture and processing of transactions; - Consolidation/aggregation of reports provided by budgetary units (and where applicable, from deconcentrated units) from their accounting records.

+28.1:2.
 The reference to deconcentrated units of central government is made because some governments implement large shares of their services and related expenditure through deconcentrated local administrations or extrabudgetary units.
-If only transfers to entities and not the actual expenditure of such entities are included in budget execution reports, these reports will not give a true and useful picture of the progress and status of budget execution. - 28.1:3.
+If only transfers to entities and not the actual expenditure of such entities are included in budget execution reports, these reports will not give a true and useful picture of the progress and status of budget execution.

+28.1:3.
 Information must include all items of the original budget.
 It means that in year reports must be presented at the same level of disaggregation as the budget.
-A few items could be presented at a more aggregate level than the budget, provided their amount represents less than 10% of the total expenditure. - 28.1:4.
-'Partial aggregation means any situation in between score A requirement and a presentation limited to the main administrative headings.
-It may be any level of classification between those two or a disaggregated presentation for 80% of the budget expenditure and any more aggregated presentation than the budget for the remaining items.
+A few items could be presented at a more aggregate level than the budget, provided their amount represents less than 10% of the total expenditure.

+28.1:4.
+'Partial aggregation' means any situation between score A requirement and a C requirement (presentation limited to the main administrative headings).

+Score Minimum requirements for scores A Coverage and classification of data allows direct comparison to the original budget.
+Information includes all items of budget estimates.
+Expenditures made from transfers to de-concentrated units within central government are included in the reports. В Coverage and classification of data allows direct comparison to the original budget with partial aggregation.
+Expenditures made from transfers to de-concentrated units within central government are included in the reports. С Coverage and classification of data allows direct comparison to the original budget for the main administrative headings.
+D Performance is less than required for a C score.

 Time period Coverage Data requirements/calculation Data sources Last completed fiscal year.
-BCG. • Budget execution reports compared with authorized budgets, including transfers and activities of deconcentrated units • Accountant general corroborated by SAI or internal audit Treasury or MoF
+BCG.
+Budget execution reports compared with authorized budgets, including transfers and activities of deconcentrated units.
+Accountant general corroborated by SAI or internal audit.
+Treasury or MoF.